Multi-Factor Authentication (MFA), Migrating from SMS Text Message

 Support

-If you have any issues with setting up or changing your Multi-Factor Authentication please contact the ITS Help Desk be emailing techsupport@uis.edu, calling (217)206-6000, or stopping in the Lower Level Lounge of the Brookens Building.
+If you have any issues with setting up or changing your Multi-Factor Authentication, please contact the ITS Help Desk by emailing techsupport@uis.edu, calling (217)206-6000, or stopping in the Lower Level Lounge of Brookens Library.

 FAQ